 New Shah Alam Restaurant

-This post clubbing supper spot whips out the best cheese pratas in the boat quay area.
-What you get is a dish of piping hot pratas filled with gooey and stringy mozzarella cheese (not that sliced cheese nonsense).
-Cheese and fish curry may not sound or look appetising, but trust us, you need to try it.
+This post-clubbing supper spot whips out some of the best cheese prata in the Boat Quay area.
+What you get is a dish of piping hot prata filled with gooey and stringy cheese.
+The combination of cheese and fish curry may not sound or look appetising if it’s unfamiliar to you, but trust us, you need to try it.
 Still hungry?
-Order a mutton Maggi goreng with a bull’s eye egg.
-Ask for extra spicy.
+Get your hands on other prata varieties including onion, egg and mushroom.

 New Shah Alam Restaurant, 20-21 Circular Road, Singapore 049376